Kitware/geowatch/docs/installing_watch.rst

 Non-Python Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~

-There are several binary libraries that some components of the watch module
+There are several binary libraries that some components of the ``geowatch``
-might assume exist, but don't have Python distributions.
+module might assume exist, but don't have Python distributions.
 These are:

 * ffmpeg - for making animated gifs
 * tmux - for the tmux queue (to be replaced by slurm)